Hawkeye (Clint Barton): Avengers

-For a time, Hawkeye drifts from one adventure to the next.
-He attempts to return to the Black Widow and briefly battles her current love, Daredevil.
-Hawkeye later assists the Hulk against the monster Zzzax.
-He then follows the Hulk back to the mansion of Doctor Strange, where after a skirmish, Hawkeye joins the "non-team" the Defenders for a short period.
-He returns briefly to the Avengers to attend the wedding of the Vision and the Scarlet Witch.
-Together with the Two-Gun Kid and Ghost Rider, Hawkeye defeats the monster the Manticore.

 Hawkeye returns to the Avengers when the current members of the team begin to mysteriously disappear.
 The remaining Avengers discover it to be the work of the Collector of the Elders of the Universe.
 After his teammates were all defeated, Hawkeye single-handedly defeats the Collector, and joins the team for the final battle against Korvac.
-Afterwards, Hawkeye's victory is dashed when the Avengers' new government liaison Henry Peter Gyrich, limits the roster and replaces him with the Falcon, in an attempt to make the team more "politically acceptable".
+Afterwards, Hawkeye's victory is dashed when the Avengers' new government liaison Henry Peter Gyrich limits the roster and replaces him with the Falcon, in an attempt to make the team more "politically acceptable".
 After initially failing to find work in his civilian identity, Hawkeye gains employment with Cross Technological Enterprises as the Head of Security.
-He defends the company against the Shi'ar villain Deathbird, Mister Fear, and sabotages a plot by C.T.E. employee Ambrose Connors.
-Hawkeye then returns to Avengers mansion several months later for a brief visit "induced" by the heroine Moondragon before rejoining for a sustained period.
-Hawkeye returns to Carson Carnival of Travelling Wonders to aid Marcella Carson, the owner's daughter, against the Taskmaster.
-He defeats the villain with the help of Ant-Man.
-Later, Hawkeye inadvertently avenges the death of his brother.
-The villain Egghead, having been exposed for framing Hank Pym and leading his incarnation of the Masters of Evil, attempts to shoot Pym but Hawkeye jams the barrel of the weapon with an arrow.
-The weapon is an energy pistol and explodes, apparently killing Egghead instantly.